-But hematomas can also occur even after an episiotomy has been done, if the blood vessels has not been adequately ligated during the repair.
+But hematomas can also occur after an episiotomy has been done if the blood vessels have not been adequately ligated during the repair.

 The aim of treatment is to ligate the bleeding blood vessels as early as possible and support the patient with IV drips and medicines so that she does not go into shock.

 Do you have a gynecological or obstetrical problem?
 Would you like to discuss it in private?
 Consult our online gynecologist Dr.M.D.Mazumdar, MD (O&G), at any time you want and get your reply within 24 hours.We charge a nominal fee of USD 20 ($20) per question through Paypal.com.